Sunday, March 29, 2015

 Teaching reluctant and struggling learners

 I have students who have asked me why ‘was’ is spelled that way and not ‘wos’.
 Why had I pronounced ‘as’ the way I did and now sound out ‘was’ which has the ‘as’ in it another way?
-One student had asked me why I had taught him to sound ‘on’ the way I did and yet pronounce ‘station’ the way it is sounded.
+One student had asked me why I had taught him to sound ‘on’ the way I did and yet pronounce ‘station’ the way it sounded.
 These are the ‘shut-down’ kids.
 They always ask the question ‘why’.
-In school when they are not told explicitly that many letters and letter combinations have different sounds they shut-down.
+In school when they are not told explicitly that many letters and letter combinations have different sounds they shut down.

 Thursday, March 19, 2015

 Then when they start teaching us to read, the NIGHTMARE begins for the 20% of kids who are later considered stupid or lazy.
 These kids are neither stupid nor are they lazy.
 These are the kids who need to be instructed explicitly on anything different from what they have been taught.
-These are the kids who ‘shut-down’ when they are confused.
+These are the kids who ‘shut down’ when they are confused.

 Wednesday, March 18, 2015